DavisPL-Teaching/119/exams/final_study_list.md

 ## Lecture 7

-- There will be a single multiple choice question on Lecture 7 about different AWS cloud services (S3, EC2, Lambda).
+- About lecture 7 (cloud computing),
+  the lecture is very brief and the last day of class.
+  However, I will ask just one multiple choice question on the following specific topic.
-  The only thing you have to know is the following:
+  The only thing you have to know is the following facts:

-  Cloud providers provide different services for different cases:
+  Cloud providers provide different services for different cases.

+  Major AWS cloud services: S3, EC2, Lambda.

   S3: useful for data storage